Table of Contents

 The geometry charts show slack head and seat tube angles, high fork trail, long headtubes, long chainstays and low bottom brackets.

-This touring bike subcategory is essentially a dual suspension mountain bike with tweaked angles and a higher front-end.
+This touring bike subcategory is essentially a full-suspension mountain bike with tweaked angles and a higher front-end.
 With racks built above the suspension, it allows your pannier weight to be ‘sprung’ with you.
 The result?
-Suspension dampening that works effectively!
-I’d love to test ride one loaded up, on rough terrain.
+Suspension dampening that works effectively.

 Long-Tail Cargo Touring Bikes